RindusIoTJam/DoorPI/README.md

 ## Abstract

+Use a RaspberryPi Zero W to detect a ring at a remote door bell and open the door also remotely.

 ##### Prerequisites

-- Raspberry PI Zero W w/ Raspbian installed and remotely accessable with the to-be-build DoorPI-HAT connected
+- RaspberryPi Zero W w/ Raspbian installed and remotely accessable with the to-be-build DoorPI-HAT connected
 - Server where the API component can sit
 - Slack 'bot user oauth access token'